tabarra/txAdmin/docs/events.md

 Starting in v3.2, **txAdmin** now has the ability to trigger server events.
 The event name will be `txAdmin:events:<name>` and the first (and only) parameter will be a table that may contain relevant data.
 > **Important:** do not fully rely on events where consistency is key since they may be executted while the server is not online therefore your resource would not be notified about it.
-For instance, while the server us stopped one could whitelist or ban player identifiers.
+For instance, while the server is stopped one could whitelist or ban player identifiers.

 ## txAdmin:events:scheduledRestart (v3.2)